List of Scott Pilgrim characters: Mobile

+The Vegan Police

 The Vegan Police are a group that appear briefly at the conclusion of volume 3, shown to have jurisdiction over the actions of psychic vegans.
 Two of their officers (one wiry and Caucasian, the other resembling Budai) appear out of nowhere during a protracted battle between Scott Pilgrim and Todd Ingram.
 As punishment for cheating on his vegan diet, they strip Todd of his powers, allowing Scott to finally defeat him.
 In the film Scott Pilgrim vs. the World, the two officers are played (uncredited) by Thomas Jane and Clifton Collins Jr., respectively.
 They vaguely resemble the Andys from Edgar Wright's Hot Fuzz.

+NegaScott

 NegaScott is the dark "negative" side of Scott, a reminder of all the mistakes Scott has made in the past.
 Scott had been running from it for so long, which is partly why his memories are a bit inaccurate.
 When Scott encounters NegaScott in volume 6, Kim reminds him to stop running from his mistakes.
 Upon remembering Ramona, Scott stops fighting it and merges with it, restoring his memory.
 NegaScott is played by Michael Cera in the film Scott Pilgrim vs. the World.
-In the movie adaptation Negascott is revealed to be the ultimate film boss and appears just as Scott defeats Gideon in similar fashion to the shadow clone final boss from the Double Dragon II kick and punch videogame from the '80s.
-However, Scott befriends NegaScott instead of fighting with him since he found out that they both "had a lot in common", and part ways on good terms.
-NegaScott is an unlockable character in Scott Pilgrim vs. the World: The Game.
+In the movie adaptation Nega Scott (also portrayed by Michael Cera) is revealed to be the ultimate film boss and appears just as Scott defeats Gideon in similar fashion to the shadow clone final boss from the Double Dragon II kick and punch videogame from the '80s.
+However, Scott befriends Nega Scott instead of fighting with him since he found out that they both "had a lot in common", and part ways on good terms.
+This variant of the character is much more different than his comic portrayal, being used as a comedic element whereas in the comics he was one of the few non-comedic plot points.
+NegaScott is an unlockable character and boss of World 6 in Scott Pilgrim vs. the World: The Game.

+Winifred Hailey

 Winifred Hailey is a 16-year-old actress who was due to star in a movie with Lucas Lee before he was defeated by Scott Pilgrim.
 In Free Scott Pilgrim, several poster images of Winifred come to life, apparently due to some ninja magic.
 They attack Scott who, being afraid of hitting girls, forces Ramona to use him as a puppet to fight them.
 When they are defeated, they burst into several free beverage coupons.
 In the film Scott Pilgrim vs. the World, she briefly appears on the film set at Casa Loma.
 She is played by Emily Kassie.
+She is briefly mentioned in Scott Pilgrim Takes Off when Lucas Lee says he puked on her while they were both drunk at a movie premiere.